bethanybclements/bethanybclements.github.io/_pages/awards-and-service.md

 **Professional Fraternity Council Representative** - 05.2023-05.2024
 * As ASK's PFC Rep, I collaborated with other PFC representatives to host networking events and even a professional-clothing drive!

-## Toshin Global English Camp: Come on Out Japan (07.2022-08.2022)
-* Serving as a coach in Come On Out Japan's 2022 English Camp allowed me to meet and cooperate with mentors from around the world as we instructed our teams (6-7 Japanese high-schoolers, solo and paired instruction) in developing a life mission presentation.
-We facilitated speech exercises and meaningful group discussions between coaches and ESL students.

 ## UCSB Community Affairs Board (09.2020-06.2021)
 * During my first year at UCSB, I worked with UCSB CAB's Family Literacy Program as a virtual tutor.
 I provided written/spoken English language instruction and reading practice for underprivileged students (and their parents), as well as homework help for the students.